Edward Olivares Player Props: Royals vs. Athletics

 Athletics Pitching Rankings

-- The Athletics have a 7.37 team ERA that ranks last across all MLB pitching staffs.
+- The Athletics' 7.39 team ERA ranks last across all MLB pitching staffs.

-- The Athletics allow the most home runs in baseball (54 total, 1.7 per game).
+- Athletics pitchers combine to allow 55 total home runs at a clip of 1.7 per game (most in the league).

-- Muller (0-2) takes the mound for the Athletics in his seventh start of the season.
-He's put together a 6.28 ERA in 28 2/3 innings pitched, with 20 strikeouts.
+- Waldichuk (0-2) takes the mound for the Athletics in his seventh start of the season.
+He's put together a 7.26 ERA in 31 2/3 innings pitched, with 25 strikeouts.

-- In his most recent outing on Saturday against the Cincinnati Reds, the lefty threw five innings, allowing one earned run while surrendering five hits.
+- His most recent time out was on Sunday against the Cincinnati Reds, when the lefty went 5 2/3 innings, surrendering three earned runs while giving up six hits.

-- In six games this season, the 25-year-old has put up an ERA of 6.28, with 6.3 strikeouts per nine innings.
-Opponents are hitting .339 against him.
+- The 25-year-old has an ERA of 7.26, with 7.3 strikeouts per nine innings, in six games this season.
+Opponents have a .307 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.